stateful/docs.runme.dev/docs/guide/agrocd.md

 The  **`values-override.yaml`** YAML file contains configuration settings that specifies server configuration, additional applications to deploy, additional projects within Argo CD, and their respective settings such as namespaces, sync policies, and cluster resource whitelists.

-click run and this will update `installation/values-override.yaml` file with your configuration
+click run in this section and it will update `installation/values-override.yaml` file with your present configuration

 ```sh
 cat << EOF > installation/values-override.yaml